May 3, 2019 389

 Finally, the results of the decision made and implemented must be monitored to evaluate the wisdom of the decisions and to determine whether changing conditions surest different solutions.

-Purpose of risk management is to minimize the hurt brought about by risk.
+The purpose of risk management is to minimize the hurt brought about by risk.
 In minimizing this hurt, risk management can reduce actual losses and expenses thus increasing profits.
 It can also limit uncertainty to acceptable levels.
 The possible contributions of risk management to a business can be divided into five major categories.

 These are discussed as follows:

 1. Risk Management may make the difference between survival and failure.
-Some losses such as destruction of a firm’s manufacturing facilities may so cripple the firm that without proper advance preparation for such events the firm’s activities may be grounded to
+Some losses such as destruction of a firm’s manufacturing facilities may so cripple the firm that without proper preparation for such events the firm’s activities may be grounded to

 2. Profits can be improved by reducing expenses as well as increasing income.
 Risk management can contribute directly to business profits.
 For example, risk management may lower expenses by preventing or reducing accidental losses as a result of certain low-cost measures.